Joseaay/chaotic-algorithms/README.md

 A Javascript project made specifically for my Computer Science degree back in 2016.

-The target was to make a dynamic web project for visualization the different chaotic algorithms seen in my 4th-grade subject: Mathematics for computing.
+The target was to make a dynamic web project for visualizing the different chaotic algorithms seen in my 4th-grade subject: Mathematics for computing.

 <br>